bowen-xu/AGI-Survey/README.md

      - Allport, G. W. (1937).
 The Functional Autonomy of Motives.
 The American Journal of Psychology, 50(1/4), 141–156. | [paper](https://psychclassics.yorku.ca/Allport/autonomy.htm)
    - ***Resource Management***
      - Lieder, F., & Griffiths, T. L. (2019).
 Resource-rational analysis: Understanding human cognition as the optimal use of limited computational resources.
 The Behavioral and Brain Sciences, 43, e1. | [paper](https://doi.org/10.1017/S0140525X1900061X)
-     - Wang, P. (2009).
-Insufficient knowledge and resources—A biological constraint and its functional implications.
-2009 AAAI Fall Symposium Series. | [paper](https://cis.temple.edu/~pwang/Publication/AIKR.pdf)
-       - The assumption on insufficient knowledge and resources is crucial for AI
    - ***Planning***
    - ***Perception***
    - ***Reasoning***